jonathanpeppers/Xamarin.Forms.Mocks/README.md

 }
 ```

+# How does it work?

+The main issue with trying to call `Xamarin.Forms.Init()` yourself for unit testing is that all kinds of interfaces and classes are marked internal.
+I get around this by conforming to `[InternalsVisibleTo]` which is declared.

+I merely named the output assembly `Xamarin.Forms.Core.UnitTests.dll`, and the `MockForms` class is able to call internal stuff all it wants.
+I patterned after unit tests in Xamarin.Forms itself to figure out how to most easily mock everything.

 # Notes

 `Device.BeginInvokeOnMainThread` is currently just synchronous.
 This may not be desired, but is the quickest plan for now.